 SummaryUsing integrated hydrologic simulations that couple vegetation and land-energy processes with surface and subsurface hydrology, the researchers studied the relative importance of transpiration as a fraction of all the water moving from the land surface to the atmosphere (commonly referred to as transpiration partitioning) at the continental scale.
 They found that both the total flux of water and transpiration partitioning are connected to water table depth.
 Because of this connection, including groundwater flow in the model increases transpiration partitioning from 47% (±13%) to 62% (±12%).
 This finding suggests that groundwater flow, which is generally simplified or excluded from other continental-scale simulations, may provide a missing link to reconciling observations and global models of terrestrial water fluxes.

 BER Program Managers

 David Lesmes, SC-23.1, 301-903-2977

 Colorado School of Mines

-This work was supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research and Office of Advanced Scientific Computing through the IDEAS project.
-Simulations made possible through support from Yellowstone at the National Center for Atmospheric Research Computational and Information Systems Laboratory.
+This work was supported by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science, and the Interoperable Design of Extreme-scale Application Software (IDEAS) project of the Office of Advanced Scientific Computing Research (ASCR), within the DOE Office of Science.
+Simulations were made possible through support from Yellowstone at the National Center for Atmospheric Research Computational and Information Systems Laboratory.